-There are many POVs with questions surrounding all of them.
+There are many POVs with questions surrounding them.
 I want to break them all down and discuss the biggest concerns in different posts.
 Today, I'll talk about 2nd person POV.
 2nd person 2nd person is one of my favorite POVs to read.
 When it's done well, it creates a powerful story.
-It addresses … Continue reading POV talk: 2nd person
+It addresses the readers … Continue reading POV talk: 2nd person

 Showing instead of telling is difficult.
 Most of the time, it's hard to think of how to show something.
 I forgot who gave me this writing tip, but it's one of the best ones I know: show through action.
 Or, in other words, show through your character interacting with the world.
 Here's an example: It … Continue reading Best way to show instead of tell

 #9 — Overusing character names Lately, I've seen a few writers overuse character names.
 They would use a name almost every chance they could.
 Here's a fictional example: John walked over to Laurencia with the biggest smile on his face.
 He turned with his back away from Laurencia, careful not to let Laurencia see the … Continue reading Common writer mistakes #9

 #6 — Unnecessary details The plot is coming along.
 We're getting to an important moment — but wait!
 I forgot to mention something.
 Let me write it down, because it's important.
 But now the reader is wondering why I stopped the story to describe something in the middle of the chapter.
 As a writer myself, … Continue reading Common writer mistakes #6

 At the end of a query letter, it's important to write something about yourself.
 But...what do you write?
 Some people write about where they got their college degrees from.
 Or perhaps how long they've been working on this manuscript.
 But is that necessary?
 Let's find out!
 Degrees (BA OR MFA) Degrees are usually only necessary … Continue reading What credentials should you put in your query letter?